Knotx/knotx/documentation/src/main/wiki/RunningTheDemo.md

 To build it you also need Maven (version 3.3.1 or higher).

 ## Running the demo
-To run an [Example monolith app](https://github.com/Cognifide/knotx/blob/master/knotx-example/knotx-example-app) do the following:
+To run an [Example app](https://github.com/Cognifide/knotx/blob/master/knotx-example/knotx-example-app) do the following:

 Build Knot.x with Example app: